 But you should know it from the beginning: it might be complicated to start using Notion.
 There are many add-ons for Notion that can help you out and create appealing notes.
 With these add-ons, you can add descriptions, deadlines, and assignees to every point of the list, email, in-app notifications, etc. However, be aware that you’ll need to download these add-ons first and learn how to integrate them wisely.
 If you’re ready to invest a lot of your time in creating your custom personal management system, learn by trial and error just to make it fit your specific desires and needs – then Notion can be your perfect choice!

 Notion offers free plans for individual usage and paid corporate plans from $4/month.
 You may pick from a Personal, Personal Pro, Team, and Enterprise account.
-It can be used on the web, Android, iOS, macOS, and Windows.
+This OneNote alternative can be used on the web, Android, iOS, macOS, and Windows.
 So, what are its advantages and disadvantages?

 - Adequate task management opportunities;